*SPOILER ALERT! *

 is it impossible for you to keep your meddlesome hands off my patients?”

-Jinatta feigned annoyance, shaking her head disapprovingly while smiling at the
+Jinatta feigned annoyance, wagging her head while smiling at the same time.

-same time.
 Then her arms opened wide with hug expectations.
-Eena thought the
+Eena thought the woman looked

-woman looked like an approaching Viidun, but on a much smaller scale.
-The two
+like an approaching Viidun on a much smaller scale.
+The two embraced and shared

 “Welcome